Travel stories tend to be about places, or at least about about how we look at a place through a specific geographic or cultural lens.

 Often, we err because we simply don't know what we should be doing.
 We'd like to do the right thing, but the right thing isn't always clear.

-A hotel that tells us it's conserving energy by asking us to turn out lights or not replacing towels, so we assume it's exercising ethical tourism when all it's doing is pretending to do the right thing for its bottom line (it's called greenwashing).
+A hotel that tells us it's conserving energy by asking us to turn out lights or not replacing towels, so we assume it's an ethical travel company exercising ethical tourism when all it's doing is pretending to do the right thing for its bottom line (it's called greenwashing).

 Definition of responsible tourism